 I became mad—the inner tempest was overwhelming.
 MORE FEAR.

 Since Jesus rebuked the storm, maybe I should channel some of that anger and demand that spirit of fear to leave?

 “FEAR, GET OUT OF MY LIFE!” was the strong whisper in the dark that came from fierce determination.
 The tormenting thoughts subdued.
 Now that I could think clearly, I began honest reflection: Will I trust God?

-My heart weakly consented, but weak wasn’t how I wanted to be.
+My heart weakly consented, but weak isn’t how I want to be.
 My pastor’s words echoed in my ears: “Fear is faith contaminated.”

 Have you ever counseled yourself?
 I sat on the bottom step in the dark and laid out my strategy:

 - Command fear to go.
 More specifically, make a list of each tiny thing I’m afraid of—and tell each one to depart.
 If I’m going to trust God with all my heart as Proverbs 3:5 says, then there won’t be room for a single shred of doubt.
 Every fearful thought has to be dismissed (2 Corinthians 10:5).
 Resist the devil and he will flee (James 4:7).

 - Fear is out, now swap it for faith.
 Listen to the promises of God.
 Hang out with some faith-talkers, and start to imitate.
 Reading them and hearing them in my head is better than nothing, but I need to hear my voice speaking those promises aloud.
 Faith comes by hearing and hearing by the Word of God (Romans 10:17).
 Faith will come!

 - Activate faith.
 God has given to everyone a measure of faith (Romans 12:3), but I need to put it into practice by kicking doubt to the curb and do what God wants me to do.
 While I’m putting faith in action, I can choose to trust His faithfulness.